VishnuOjha/VishnuOjha/README.md

-- 🔭 MERN & MEAN Stack Developer with having 3D and AR-VR design intrest.
+- 🔭 MERN & MEAN Stack Developer with having 3D and AR-VR design interest.
 - ⚡ Always Ready to work on Something new and Challenge one.

 ## 🔧 Technologies & Tools